Hurum-nanya/WTF-SQL-PROJECT/README.md

 ORDER BY Total_amount DESC;
 ```

--- 7. Which clinic location has the highest number of appointments?
+**7. Which clinic location has the highest number of appointments?**
 ```sql
 SELECT d.clinic_location, Count(appointment_id) AS total_appointment
 FROM doctor AS d
 JOIN appointments AS a